snowplow-archive/snowplow.github.com/_posts/2017-04-20-snowplow-r88-angkor-wat-released.md

 Here, the `run_emr` task sent to PyInvoke takes three positional arguments:

-1. `$ENRICHED_ARCHIVE_S3_PATH` is the path to enriched events archive that can be found at `aws.s3.buckets.enriched.archive` in `config.yml`
+1. `$ENRICHED_ARCHIVE_S3_PATH` is the path to the enriched events archive in S3, as found at `aws.s3.buckets.enriched.archive` in `config.yml`.
+This path **must** have a trailing slash on its end
-2. `$STORAGE_CONFIG_PATH` should be substituted with path to duplicate storage configuration JSON (not with path to `targets` directory)
+2. `$STORAGE_CONFIG_PATH` is the duplicate storage configuration JSON
 3. `$IGLU_RESOLVER_PATH` is your Iglu resolver JSON configuration

 You can also add one extra argument: `--since`, which specifies timespan of events you want to load to duplicate storage.
 Date is specified with `YYYY-MM-dd` format.

-You can find more about usage of Event Manifest Populator and its interface at dedicated [wiki page][event-manifest-populator].
+You can find more about usage of Event Manifest Populator and its interface at its dedicated [wiki page][event-manifest-populator].

 <h3 id="dedupe-roadmap">2.6 What's coming next for deduplication</h3>